acmucsd/ctfbot/README.md

 category.
 If no category is specified, it will instead list the top 20 teams overall in the CTF.

-Second command gives info about a specific team, detailing their info (name, description, members, etc.) and thier standing along with total points and attempt correct percentage.
+Second command gives info about a specific team, detailing their info (name, description, members, etc.) and their standing along with total points and attempt correct percentage.
 If no team is specified, it bases it on the user's current team.

-Third command gives the a view similar to top for the specified team, listing the 9 teams above and below the specified team overall and their names, points, and place values.
+Third command gives a view similar to top for the specified team, listing the 9 teams above and below the specified team overall and their names, points, and place values.
 If no team is specified, the user's team will be inferred.